-Julie L. Moore is the author of three books of poetry: Particular Scandals, published in The Poiema Poetry Series by Cascade Books in 2013; Slipping Out of Bloom, published by WordTech Editions in 2010; and Election Day, a chapbook of poetry published by Finishing Line Press in 2006.
+Julie L. Moore is the author of four books of poetry: Full Worm Moon and Particular Scandals, both published in The Poiema Poetry Series by Cascade Books (2018 and 2013, respectively); Slipping Out of Bloom, published by WordTech Editions in 2010; and Election Day, a chapbook of poetry published by Finishing Line Press in 2006.
 Her poetry has also been published in several anthologies, including Every River on Earth: Writing from Appalachian Ohio from Ohio University Press (ed.
 Neil Carpathios), Becoming: What Makes a Woman from University of Nebraska-Lincoln Gender Programs (ed.
-Jill McCabe Johnson), and Mamas and Papas: On the Sublime and Heartbreaking Art of Parenting from City Works Press (eds.
-Alys Masek and Kelly Mayhew).
+Jill McCabe Johnson), and The Turning Aside: The Kingdom Poets Book of Contemporary Christian Poetry, from Wipf & Stock (ed.
+D.S.
+Martin).

-Many publications of individual poems by Julie have appeared in such notable journals as Alaska Quarterly Review, American Poetry Journal, Atlanta Review, Chautauqua Literary Journal, Cimarron Review, The Christian Century, Christianity and Literature, The Christian Science Monitor, Image Journal, The Missouri Review Online, The Southern Review, and Valparaiso Poetry Review.
+Many publications of individual poems by Julie have appeared in such notable journals as Alaska Quarterly Review, American Poetry Journal, Chautauqua Literary Journal, Cimarron Review, The Christian Century, Christianity and Literature, Image Journal, The Missouri Review Online, New Ohio Review, Prairie Schooner, Paterson Literary Review, The Southern Review, and Valparaiso Poetry Review.

 Julie is active in giving readings, networking with poets, and teaching poetry in the community.
-She has participated in the Antioch Writers’ Workshop (AWW) several times since 2005, and in 2010, she conducted the first-ever Saturday seminar on poetry for AWW.
-In July of 2014, she gave AWW’s first-book talk.
-She has also taught poetry at Rosewood Arts Centre in Kettering, Ohio and run poetry workshops at independent bookstores like Blue Jacket Books in Xenia, Ohio and Books & Co. in Beavercreek, Ohio.
+She has taught poetry at the Antioch Writers’ Workshop several times as well as at local arts centers.
+She’s run poetry workshops at independent bookstores and elsewhere.
 Many of her poems have been read on local public radio stations in Yellow Springs, Ohio; Plainfield, Vermont; Cupertino, California; and Lexington, Kentucky.

-Julie L. Moore lives in southwest Ohio where she is an Associate Professor of English and the Writing Center Director at Cedarville University.
+Julie L. Moore lives in Indiana where she is an Associate Professor of English and the Writing Center Director at Taylor University.

 Photo Credit: Carol Sybenga.